 Located right off the 199 Redwood Highway, we welcome you to our forest sanctuary.
 These tiny A-Frame cabins are our newest addition to the land.
 The river is just a few min walk down to our own private beach and swimming.
 The camp is also just a 3 minute walk to the lands prestine swimming hole.
-These A-Frame Cabins are super cozy at 1000sf with an
+These A-Frame Cabins are super cozy at 1000sf with an additional deck that i

 Located right off the 199 Redwood Highway, we welcome you to our forest sanctuary.
 These tiny A-Frame cabins are our newest addition to the land.
 The river is just a few min walk down to our own private beach and swimming.
 The camp is also just a 3 minute walk to the lands prestine swimming hole.
 These A-Frame Cabins are super cozy at 1000sf with an additional deck that is great for yoga or napping.
 The cabins include two twin size mattresses and linen bedding.
 This camp is a 1 minute walk to the main house, private commercial kitchen, cute compost toilet, shower house and sauna.